I still have that memory of baking bread when my girls were little.

 Shaping The Dough:

-Then I’d shape the dough into a big bowl and add a light coating of grease to it.
-And then I’d turn it over to lightly grease the other side.
+Then I’d shape the dough in a large bowl and add a light coating of grease to it.
+And then lay it on a lightly floured surface and grease the other side.

 It was time to let the magic happen.
-I’d put a dishtowel over the bowl of dough and wait for it to rise.
+I’d lay a dishtowel over the bowl of dough and wait for it to rise.

 I’d check on it from time to time, and then I’d finally walk in and see that the dishtowel had risen up with the dough underneath.
 The dough would be about twice the original size.